Encyclopedia Of Detroit

 Michigan Central Station

 Michigan Central Station, located in Detroit’s Corktown neighborhood, was the city’s primary railway depot from 1913 to 1988.
-Prior to the new station’s construction, the Michigan Central Railroad operated out of a depot located near the river and Third Street – about where Joe Louis Arena currently stands.
+Prior to the new station’s construction, the Michigan Central Railroad operated out of a depot located near the Detroit River and Third Street – about where Joe Louis Arena previously stood.
 Michigan Central Station was built partially to accommodate rail traffic from the Detroit-Windsor rail tunnel, which opened in 1910, and an increase in passenger business.
 The station was put into use before a formal dedication in December 1913 due to a fire destroying the Third Street station.

 The impressive structure was designed by New York hotel architects Whitney Warren and Charles D. Wetmore, along with Charles A. Reed and Allen Stem, designers of New York City’s Grand Central Station.
 The building consists of a three-story depot with 10 gates for trains, and an 18-story tower with more than 500 offices.
 The depot’s waiting room was the highlight of the station, with marble floors, high vaulted ceilings, bronze chandeliers, and many other details indicative of Beaux Arts style.
 It also featured a restaurant, lunch counter, barber shop, florist, bathing facilities, and other amenities.